On Benjamini--Schramm limits of congruence subgroups: Invariant random subgroups and a proof of Theorem

-The following three modes of convergence are all equivalent \cite{GL} --- weak-$*$ convergence of $\mu_{\Gamma_n}$ to a central subgroup in $\IRS{G}$, Benjamini--Schramm convergence of $\Gamma_n \backslash X$ to $X$ and the fact that the sequence $\Gamma_n$ is weakly central.
+The following three modes of convergence are all equivalent for semisimple analytic groups over local fields of zero characteristic \cite{GL} --- weak-$*$ convergence of $\mu_{\Gamma_n}$ to a central subgroup in $\IRS{G}$, Benjamini--Schramm convergence of $\Gamma_n \backslash X$ to $X$ and the fact that the sequence $\Gamma_n$ is weakly central.

 The proof of Theorem \ref{thm:main theorem} is now complete.